BSc Medical Microbiology 36 months Undergraduate Programme By University of Bristol |TopUniversities

 In year two you will study the cellular and molecular basis of human diseases caused by microorganisms, such as shigella and tuberculosis, and viruses including SARS-CoV-2.
 As well as learning about the immune response to a variety of infectious microbes, you will investigate how bacteria acquire antibiotic resistance.

-In your final year, you will take infection units and an optional unit.
-You will also undertake a research project or scientific dissertation working in a research or teaching laboratory within the Biomedical Sciences Building or in one of the hospitals.
-Your work may even be published in scientific literature.
+In your third year, you will take infection units and an optional unit.
+You will also undertake a grant proposal or a research project working in our research projects laboratory within the Biomedical Sciences Building or in one of the hospitals.

 The four-year BSc Medical Microbiology with Study in Industry course is available via transfer after securing a placement during your second year.